Trying something new is always intimidating.

-Left foot forward is regular and right foot forward is goofy.
+Left foot forward is regular, right foot forward is goofy.

-If you don’t know your footing, there is a simple way to figure this out.
+If you don’t know, there’s a simple way to figure out…

-Imagine you’re the hero in an action movie and the villain has jumped around a corner to fight you.
+Imagine you’re the hero in an action movie.
+The villain has appeared around a corner to fight you.
 Jump into your ready-to-fight stance!

-Now that you’re kitted out, there are a few things that you need to organise as part of your trip.
+Now that you’re kitted out, there are a few extra things you’ll need.

 Ski lifts are a necessary evil in the snowboarding world.
-Without them, you’d be faced with many a long walk up the hill you’ve just shredded down!
+Without them, you’d be faced with a very long walk!

 To use the lifts and even visit most resorts, you’ll need a lift pass.
-To save a bit of money, try to book these in advance if you can – this saves a bunch of money.
+Try to book these in advance if you can – this saves a bunch of money.

-This will also save you standing in long-ass ticket queues.
-That’s the last thing you need when snowboarding for the first time!
+You’ll also avoid standing in the long-ass ticket queues.
+The last thing you need when snowboarding for the first time!

 You’re one step ahead already… you found this site!

-Even when you’re not on the slopes, you can brush up on your knowledge and skills.
+Even when not on the slopes, you can brush up on your knowledge and skills.
 This is like a free bonus snowboard lesson.
-You can then put what you’ve learned into action when you next strap in.
+You’ll then put what you’ve learned into action when you next strap in!